mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### Other Parameters

 Any other parameters present in the filters section will be passed to the filter to be interpreted by the filter.
-An example of this is the regexfilter that requires the two parameters `match` and `replace`
+An example of this is the regexfilter that requires the two parameters `match` and `replace`:

 ```
 [regex]